-The growth containment boundary (GCB) identifies lands that actively support growth management objectives (e.g. infrastructure servicing, transportation, housing and employment) and where the majority of public investment will be directed.
+The GCBs identify lands that actively support growth management objectives (e.g., infrastructure servicing, transportation, housing and employment) and where the majority of public investment will be directed.

-The MOCP GCB is a refinement and reassessment of the former village containment boundaries and urban containment boundaries in the electoral area OCPs.
-Technical expertise and community engagement helped inform the location of the new growth containment boundary with the intent of aligning service provision and allocation of resources within existing developed areas and projected growth areas.
-Growth within the GCB supports the effective delivery of infrastructure and community services.
-The following growth objectives direct the Cowichan Valley's electoral areas towards a more sustainable future:
+The OCP GCBs (Schedule G) is a refinement and The following growth objectives direct the Cowichan reassessment of the former village containment Valley's electoral areas toward a more sustainable boundaries and urban containment boundaries in future: the electoral area OCPs.
+Technical expertise and community engagement helped inform the location of the new GCBs with the intent of aligning service provision and allocation of resources within existing developed areas and projected growth areas.
+Growth within the GCBs supports the effective delivery of infrastructure and community services.